ojedaelias/Python_Elias/README.md

 # Python_Elias
-This is th erepository for Python
+This is the erepository for Python